 4. Safety and Ergonomics

 A safe workspace is essential in fulfillment centers, where physical demands on workers are high.
-Ergonomic workstations with adjustable packing tables and anti-fatigue mats can help reduce strain and prevent injuries, promoting worker comfort and productivity.
+When planning an office furnishing, designers have to focus on ergonomic workstations with adjustable packing tables and anti-fatigue mats can help reduce strain and prevent injuries, promoting worker comfort and productivity.
 Clear signage, accessible emergency exits, and designated areas for forklifts or other machinery create a safer environment for everyone.
 Regularly updated safety training and easy access to personal protective equipment (PPE) are also crucial to fostering a safe workspace.

 5. Climate Control and Lighting